Finish the year strong: Access our free fundraising resources today!

 Check out this great post from Email Monday on 150+ A/B test ideas if you’re looking for inspiration for potential tests to run.

 The key to insightful and meaningful A/B tests is to have a plan.
-To build your plan, start with answering these high-level questions:
+To build your plan, start by answering these high-level questions:

 1. What are you trying to measure?
 (This is your test plan.)